 My story when I visited Turkey

 I went to Turkey years ago at a very dark time of my life.
-My mom had just passed away and I really felt like bad energy was always around me.
+My mom had just passed away, and I always felt bad energy was around me.
 That trip came like a blessing.
 It was amazing and it gave me the chance to explore a culture so rich in history, beauty, and spiritualism.
 One day, my husband and I went to the eastern side of Istanbul to marvel at the Dead Sea and an old lady waved at me.

 I was like, who?
 Me?
-She told me to get closer and told me something in Turkish and gave me an evil eye amulet.
+She told me to get closer, told me something in Turkish, and gave me an evil eye amulet.

 She even refused the money I wanted to give to her!
 She just gave it to me and I still have it today.

 I use it as a keychain to have it always with me when I am out as I want it to protect me from dangers and negativity.

 That gesture was so sweet, and I feel blessed for the chance to experience Turkish hospitality and have an authentic evil eye from that sweet lady.